Buffalo Airways at work #2.

 C-FLFR formerly flew with the RAF and RCAF as KG563.

 During the second world war, Royal Air Force crew occupied these seats.
-Now 80 years later, the air crew of Buffalo Airways of Yellowknife, NWT, commands this DC-3 on its cargo runs.
+Now 80 years later, the air crew of Buffalo Airways commands this DC-3.

 Her switches and controls, worn smooth by the touch of a thousand hands.

-Framed by C-FLFR, Big Brother C-FAVO, is leaving for the MacKenzie Valley run.
+Framed by C-FLFR, Big Brother C-FAVO, is leaving for the MacKenzie Valley run in dull cloudy conditions.

 C-FLFR briefly flew with Bradley Air Service during during due 80's.

 C-GJKB.
 This frame has been built in 1942 for the RCAF.
 When her military career was over, her civilian life started as N103BF with Basler Flight Service Inc. who converted her to a Turbo-Dak in 1992.
-Six years later she was sold to Force Aerienne de la Republique du Mali where she wore the marks TZ-391.
-After her military career in Mali was over in 2008 she was exported to USA and worked a couple of months for Oiland LLC.
-Before being acquired by Kenn Borek.
+Six years later she was sold to Force Aerienne de la Republique du Mali and wore the marks TZ-391.
+After her military career in Mali was over in 2008, she was exported to USA and worked a couple of months for Oiland LLC., before being acquired by Kenn Borek.

 This Turbo-Dak had previously served with the Mali Air Force for many years as TZ-391.